felixle236/nextjs-starter/README.md

 - ⚡️ Next.js 12
 - ⚛️ React 17
 - ⛑ TypeScript
-- 📏 ESLint — Find and fix problems in your code
+- 📏 ESLint — Find problems in your code
 - 💖 Prettier — Code Formatter for consistent style
 - 🐶 Husky — For running scripts before committing
-- 📄 Commitizen — To define a standard way of committing rules
-- 🚓 Commitlint — Make sure your commit messages follow the convention
 - 🖌 Renovate — Keep your dependencies up to date
 - 🚫 lint-staged — To run ESLint and Prettier against staged Git files
 - 👷 PR Workflow — Run Type Check & Linters on all Pull Requests